 Next whisk/beat in the egg yolk and Vanilla Extract until fully incorporated.

-Take 50g/2oz of walnuts and process in a food processor (or mini chopper) to a similar consistency as ground almonds.
+Take 50g/2oz of walnuts and process in a food processor (or alternatively a mini chopper) to a similar consistency as ground almonds.

 Add the processed walnutsand either plain white flour, orcorn flour and 00 white flour to the creamed mixture.